henhouseai/henhouse/context/TypeScript.md

 # Henhouse TypeScript System Architecture

-This document covers the comprehensive TypeScript/ES modules system that provides client-side interactivity for the Henhouse HTTP interface, including overlay management, page data handling, RPC integration, and form processing.
+This document covers the TypeScript/ES modules system that provides client-side interactivity for the Henhouse HTTP interface, including overlay management, page data handling, RPC integration, and form processing.

 ## Table of Contents